 To protect the camera.
 Insta360 GO Ultra Tow rope is used.
 DJI Osmo Nano comes with a protective case.
 The

-Insta360 GO Ultra The body is stored in an Action Pod, so a case cannot be used.
-Instead, the Insta360 uses a tether to prevent it from falling.
-However, if you accidentally fall, theDJI Osmo Nano The case will protect the camera even more.
-For example, if you ride a motorcycle or road bike and want to protect your camera even if you fall, a case may be a better choice.
+The Insta360 GO Ultra is stored in the Action Pod, so a protective case isn't available.
+Instead, Insta360 uses a tether to prevent it from falling.
+However, if you do accidentally drop it, a case for the DJI Osmo Nano will offer better protection.
+For example, if you ride a motorcycle or road bike and want to protect your camera even in a fall, a case might be a better option.

 Battery & Runtime & Heat Problems